doubleQ2018/recsys-challenge-2024/README.md

 ### ensemble to get final result
 -- `python en.py --files result/xgb_submit.csv result/lgb_submit.csv --output xgb_lgb_submit`
--- The final result will generated within `result/xgb_lgb_submit.zip`
+-- The final result will generated within `result/xgb_lgb_submit.zip` -- It can achieve AUC **0.8683** in the official leaderboard, which was failed to submit in competition leaderboard due to the **Insufficient Space** issue.